 Dawley Brook Primary School maintains and supports the managed filtering service provided by DGfL.
-The school can provide enhanced user-level filtering through the use of RM SafetyNet filtering or MDMs (Managed Mobile Device systems).
+The school can provide enhanced user level filtering through the use of RM SafetyNet filtering or MDMs (Managed Mobile Device systems).
+Changes to filtering and monitoring databases are ratified by The Senior Leadership Team, and are auditable and the reason for these changes is recorded.
+The audit trail is reported to governors via The Health and Safety Working Party/Standards Committee.